-5. It is a good practice to preliminary fit your data using MATLAB immediately after obtaining them, to make sure that all went fine!
+It is a good practice to preliminary fit your data using MATLAB immediately after obtaining them, to make sure that all went fine!
 Later on you can improve the fits.

-6. In the end of measurements day you also need to pour out the nitrogen from the pump trap and to switch everything off.
+In the end of the day you also need to pour out the nitrogen from the pump trap and to switch everything off.
 Remember to wait 10-15min, after you switch off the lamp, keeping the cooling air on!
 Once the temperature of the exit air flow gets closer to the r.t. then you can stop the air-flow and go home!
 Leave the pump on 24/7.

 (Do prepare for long days!)

+Note: do not have the valve open when the Dewar is not connected and the trap is in LN2.
+Air will be sucked into the trap and O2 will condense.
+This may explode when you let it warm up.

 SRS 830 Lockin